xila10/Vaultwarden-Password-Manager/README.md

 * No public exposure required
 * Tailscale provides certifficates and direct peer-to-peer communication.
 * No need for port forwarding, firewall configurations or a public domain.
+* Encryption provided through VPN (Tailscale is Wireguard based) and TLS.

 ### TLS